Viva la Vida or Death and All His Friends: Legacy

 Shawn Cooke from Billboard considered Viva la Vida or Death and All His Friends the "last massive experimental rock album" when writing its tenth-anniversary review, mentioning how "We haven’t seen another super-popular, multi-platinum rock record with a No. 1 single really swing for the fences" ever since.
-It has also been branded as a transitional release, being "simultaneously the most Coldplay record, but also the most unlike anything they'd done before", as the band continued to explore new musical styles in subsequent albums.
-After citing them as one of his inspirations, American singer-songwriter and producer Finneas O'Connel noted that Viva la Vida is his favourite Coldplay record as well as one of the influences behind his sister Billie Eilish's When We All Fall Asleep, Where Do We Go?
-(2019).
+The album has been retroactively described as transitional, being simultaneously "the most Coldplay record" and "unlike anything they'd done before", since the band continued to explore new styles and genres in subsequent releases.
+American singer and producer Finneas O'Connell has cited both Viva la Vida and Coldplay themselves as influences for his career.
+The album was also one of the inspirations for his sister Billie Eilish's When We All Fall Asleep, Where Do We Go?
+(2019), and Hit Me Hard and Soft (2024).

 Track listing

-All tracks are written by Coldplay (Guy Berryman, Jonny Buckland, Will Champion, and Chris Martin) except where noted.
+All tracks are written by Coldplay, with production from Brian Eno, Markus Dravs and Rik Simpson, except where noted.